Why a Federation of Forges Could Redefine Finance in 2024

 1. Increased Institutional Adoption: According to a study by FinTech Futures, 75% of financial institutions believe they will be disrupted by non-traditional entities like forges.
 This recognition is leading more banks to explore partnerships or build in-house teams focused on decentralized finance.

 2. Investment in Forge Technologies: A report from Deloitte indicates that 80% of banks are investing in forge technologies, seeking to integrate decentralization into their operational models.
-As banks allocate resources to develop or adopt forage capabilities, competition will intensify.
+As banks allocate resources to develop or adopt forge capabilities, competition will intensify.

 3. Tokenization of Assets: As forges proliferate, the trend toward tokenizing real-world assets—property, stocks, or even art—will accelerate.
 Research from CB Insights suggests that the total tokenized assets in decentralized finance are projected to exceed $500 billion by the end of 2024, indicating a transformative shift in market dynamics.